 Avoid writing unprofitable value propositions

-It’s narcissistic to state your own name in the value prop.
+Stating your own name in the value prop has zero benefits.

-Instead, take this opportunity and use your online real estate to own your message, connect with your audience and bring them closer to your brand.
+So, use your online real estate wisely.
+Own your message, connect with your audience and bring them closer to your brand.

 3 simple ways to make your brand more approachable

-- Connect with the ideals of your audience.
-Connect with a belief your audience stands for.
-Meetup does this so well!
-Their value prop says – “The real world is calling”, which connects with us on so many levels because we’re all fighting this digital age and screen toxicity.
+Connect with a belief your audience stands for Meetup does this really well.
+Their value prop says – “The real world is calling”, which connects with most of us on so many levels because we’re all fighting digital screen toxicity.
 We’re all striving to make our lives a little bit more outdoor-ish.
-The gist is – to find out how you can match with your audience’s mindset and convey that.
+The gist is – to find out how you can match your audience’s mindset and convey that.

-- State your why loud and clear just like 450GSM.
-They’re not afraid to break the rules.
-The moment you land on the homepage, it’s clear where you have come.
-No clever tactics, no desperate messaging to sound badass – only clear messaging that gets the job done.
+State your why loud and clear just like 450GSM They’re not afraid to break the rules.
+The moment you land on their homepage, it’s clear.
+There are no clever tactics, no desperate messaging to sound badass – only clear messaging that gets the job done.

 Action steps to writing a clear value proposition